ArthropodAssault/PureCrystal-1.1/README.md

 The opponent status & stat altering move 25% accuracy debuff is no longer in the game.
 All opponent status moves have their normal accuracy.

+The clock may now be changed by simultaneously pressing down, B, and select on the title screen.
+There is no longer a password requirement.

 Moveset changes:
 ================